Skip to main content

 DETAILS

 The Egyptian Theatre is proud to present HITCH!
-The Original Cinema Influencer, a summer screening series beginning Monday, June 9 and currently scheduled through Thursday, July 3, with more shows of iconic films to be announced at a later date.
+The Original Cinema Influencer, a summer screening series - series extended, with additional showtimes announced through August 7.

 As horror and thrillers continue to dominate the box office, spawning ever more lucrative franchises, it’s worth tracing the roots of this enduring appeal.
 Alfred Hitchcock, the Master of Suspense, didn’t single-handedly invent the horror genre, but the influences he drew from and the techniques he pioneered during his career still cast a long shadow over modern audiences’ ever-growing thirst for thrills and chills.